How to sketch a learning algorithm: Introduction

-where $\fnorm{\cdot}$ denotes the Frobenius norm and $\omega(r)$ denotes growth that is super-linear in $r$.
-We require Equation~(\ref{equation:stability}) to hold for some fixed $\omega(r)$ function, even as the amount of training data $n$ and the size of the model $p$ grow; although in the technical sections we will use a more precise definition of stability which is not asymptotic at all.
+where $\fnorm{\cdot}$ denotes the Frobenius norm (i.e., the 2-norm of the flattened tensor) and $\omega(r)$ denotes growth that is super-linear in $r$.
+For the purposes of this overview, we require Inequality~(\ref{equation:stability}) to hold for some fixed $\omega(r)$ function, even as the amount of training data $n$ and the size of the model $p$ grow.
+In the technical sections we will use a weaker definition of stability which is not asymptotic at all: It only requires exponential decay in $r$, where the base of the exponent determines the number of deletions we can handle.